samAd0san/Akka-actors/BRM-IMP.md

 - **Rehydrate:** Imagine refilling a dried-out sponge with water.
 In a cache, rehydration means loading data back into the cache (e.g., after a restart or error) to make it ready for use again.

 ## Connected methods in brm
-**Ist method cacheConfigStream** (contains)
+**Ist method** ### cacheConfigStream (contains)
-   // kafkaSource creates a Kafka consumer source that reads messages from the configured topics using the settings defined in ConfigLoader.
+   // kafkaSource creates a Kafka consumer source that reads messages from the configured topics using the settings defined in ConfigLoader.<br>
    1. val **kafkaSource** = b.add(SourceUtil.kafkaConsumerPlainSource(generateId,
           ConfigLoader.kafkaTopicConfigManager,
           ConfigLoader.bootStrapServers,
           ConfigLoader.kafkaProps)).out

-   // converts JSON messages from Kafka into CacheManagerOp objects
+   // converts JSON messages from Kafka into CacheManagerOp objects<br>
    2. val **MessageUnMarshallFlow** = b.add(FlowUtil.unMarshallFlowWithCallerName[CacheManagerOp]())

    3. **validationFlow** (filters cache op (e.g add, remove) by validating their configuration)